projectchrono/chrono/doxygen/documentation/manuals/chrono/motors.md

 Note that angles are considered in [rad], not in degrees!.
 Ex. a 180° turn = PI [rad] = 3.1415 [rad] etc. Same for angular velocity, that is [rad/s], and angular acceleration, that is in [rad/s^2].

 By default, all rotational motors also provide a revolute constraint for the other relative degrees of freedom (translation about **X**,**Y**,**Z** and rotation about **RX** and **RY**, except rotation RZ that is the one controlled by the motor) so you do not need to create additional joints, like ChLinkLockRevolute for example, to keep the two parts together.
-Anyway, if you prefer, this behavior can be changed by using the ChLinkMotorRotation::SetSpindleConstraint() function, that can accept the following options:
+Anyway, if you prefer, this behavior can be changed by using the ChLinkMotorRotation::SetSpindleConstraint() function, that can accept the following m_options:

 - FREE : enforces no constraint on spindle direction/alignment
 - REVOLUTE: enforces **X**,**Y**,**Z**, **RX**, **RY** constraints (default)